carringtonlg-oss/handwriting-app/README.md

-# handwriting-app
+# learning-app
-Handwriting app using Claude
+learning app using Claude